PyMoDAQ/PyMoDAQ/docs/src/example/arduino_ubuntu.rst

 the instructions from
 `this page <https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing/>`_.

-Let's download the .AppImage file, which is equivalent to an .exe file on Windows.
+Let's download the .AppImage file, which is equivalent to a .exe file on Windows.

 .. figure:: /image/example/arduino_ubuntu/app_image.png